Course - Biodiversity and Conservation Biology II - BI3082

 Course content

-This course will cover conservation and biodiversity at both the population and ecosystem level with focus on ecological and evolutionary processes and their interactions.
-Relevant principles from behavioural ecology, population ecology, genetics and evolution will be related to conservation biology and biodiversity.
+This course will cover conservation at the population, species and ecosystem level.
+Relevant principles from behavioural ecology, population and community ecology, genetics and evolution will be related to conservation biology.
 Both the theoretical foundations of conservation biology and empirical examples will be covered.

 Learning outcome